What is Off the Job Training?

 • Research and completing work set by the trainer

-Planning Off-the-Job Training
+Planning Off-the-Job training

-We use the TNA to identify learning gaps and tailor a personal development plan.
-This helps both the employer and provider to plan meaningful OTJT activities and allocate time appropriately within the business.
+This helps both the employer and training provider to plan meaningful training activities and allocate time appropriately within the business.

 For example, if a learner wants to develop presentation skills, their manager can work with them to plan and support a live presentation opportunity.
 We also consult with line managers on timing, shadowing opportunities, and in-house training to align with business needs.